interuss/dss/deploy/operations/ci/aws-1/README.md

 # AWS-1 CI deployment

-This module deploys a kubernetes cluster to AWS and provisions the dss using helm.
+This module deploys a Kubernetes cluster to AWS.

 ## Terraform state